Roundup Lawsuit

 Verdict

 In February 2019, Lisa Jones, Horacio Torres Bonilla and Kristoffer Yee filed a class action lawsuit against Monsanto on behalf of Roundup purchasers.
-This suit focused on deceptive marketing practices.
+This suit focused on deceptive labeling practices.
 Plaintiffs sought refunds for Roundup product purchases rather than filing personal injury claims.

 Deceptive Labeling Allegations